Sequence Generators (in Alphabetical Order)

 cyc - Cycle Generator

-Generates a fixed-duration cycle.
-The duration between the events will be determined by the number of events, while the overall duration is fixed.
+Generates a fixed-time cycle.
+The duration between the event onsets will be determined by the number of events, while the overall time duration of the cycle is fixed.

 Accepts shorthand syntax.